jneo8/clickhouse-setup/README.md

             nofile:
                 soft: 262144
                 hard: 262144
-        depends_on:
-            - "clickhouse-zookeeper"

 networks:
     default:
         name: sentry
 ```

-We have 6 clickhouse server container and one zookeeper container.
+We have 8 clickhouse server container and 2 zookeeper container.
 They are created in the sentry network so Snuba can talk to the clsuter.

-clickhouse-01 and clickhouse-02 are storage nodes for cluster-old. clickhouse-03 and clickhouse-04 are storage nodes for cluster-new. query-old is the query node for cluster-old and query-new is the query node for cluster-new.
+clickhouse-01 and clickhouse-01-replica are replicas of each other.
+Those two and clickhouse-02 are storage nodes for cluster-old. clickhouse-03 and clickhouse-03-replica are replicas of each other.
+Those two and clickhouse-04 are storage nodes for cluster-new. query-old is the query node for cluster-old and query-new is the query node for cluster-new.

 **To enable replication ZooKeeper is required.
 ClickHouse will take care of data consistency on all replicas and run restore procedure after failure automatically.
 It's recommended to deploy ZooKeeper cluster to separate servers.**